CRM and Pipeline Management for Content Marketers: Measuring Success with Lauren Lang

 Where does the CRM pipeline data live?

-When it comes to the technical side, the data needed for a content pipeline typically resides in three main areas:
+The data needed for a content pipeline typically resides in three main areas:

 • People: Information about the individuals interacting with your content, such as their name, company, and engagement history.
 In other words, contacts in Salesforce or HubSpot.